torvalds/linux/Documentation/arch/arm/ixp4xx.rst

    small residential/office gateways.
 One NPE is connected to a 10/100 interface, one to 4-port 10/100 switch, and the third to and ADSL interface.
 In addition, it also supports to POTs interfaces connected via SLICs.
-Note that those are not supported by Linux ATM.
+Note that those are not supported by GNU/Linux ATM.
 Finally, the platform has two mini-PCI slots used for 802.11[bga] cards.
    Finally, there is an IDE port hanging off the expansion bus.